 For B2B marketers, it’s a potential gold mine.
-It provides them with a direct line to their target audience – decision makers – and the necessary tools to market to and engage with them.
+It provides them with a direct line to their target audience – decision-makers – and the necessary tools to market to and engage with them.

 But in order to achieve success on LinkedIn, you need to follow some strict guidelines.
 First and foremost, incessant self-promotion is a no-no. When marketing on LinkedIn, it’s all about providing value.
-If you don’t provide value, you won’t only find it hard to reach and connect with your target audience, you’ll also struggle to stand out.
+If you don’t provide value, you won’t only find it hard to reach and connect with your target audience, but you’ll also struggle to stand out.

 So, what can you do?

 1. Know the difference between articles and posts

 There are “articles” and “posts” on LinkedIn.
 Articles have replaced what was previously called “LinkedIn Pulse posts” and are equivalent to blog posts.

 Posts, on the other hand, are akin to status updates – like the kind you would post on Twitter – and have a limit of 1,300 characters.
 You can find the post function at the very top of your LinkedIn homepage.